Paul Speer: Career highlights

 Catero Records (Fred Catero) of San Francisco signed Speer and released his first solo album Collection 983: Spectral Voyages in 1984.
 That was followed by two very successful music and video collaborations with David Lanz and director Jan Nickman, for the films Natural States (1985) and Desert Vision (1987).

 Speer and Scott Rockenfield, drummer for the metal band Queensrÿche, teamed in 1997 to create another music and video work, the Grammy nominated TeleVoid.
 They also recorded Hells Canyon in 2000, a progressive rock opus inspired by places and events in the spectacular Hells Canyon region of Idaho.

 Oculus, a music and video album inspired by places in Italy, was released by Speer's imprint label Rainstorm Records in 2008.
 In 2009, he collaborated with British musician Paul Lawler and French vocalist Satine Orient on the album Wonders.

-In addition to his own productions, Paul Speer has been a prolific record producer with more than 250 albums to his credit.
+In addition to his own productions, Paul Speer has been a record producer with more than 250 albums to his credit.